lennon-mawele/kubernetes-ingress/docs-web/app-protect/troubleshooting.md

      - The Ingress Controller NGINX verification timeouts while starting for the first time or while reloading after a change.
      - Check the logs for ``Unable to fetch version: X`` message.
      - Too many Ingress Resources with App Protect enabled.
 Check the `NGINX fails to start/reload section <#nginx-fails-to-start-or-reload>`_ of the Known Issues.
+   * - Reload time.
+     - The Ingress Controller NGINX Configuration timeout takes longer than usual.
+     - Check the HTTP resonse time to resources used in App Protect policy external references.
+     - The servers providing policy snippets have an increased response time due to load, or network Latency.
 ```

 ## Troubleshooting Methods